wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

         gasLimit,
         relayer.getDefaultRelayProvider());

-    //calculate cost to cover application budget of 100 wei on the targetChain.
+    //calculate cost to cover receiver value of 100 wei on the targetChain.
     //if you don't need 'receiver value', feel free to skip this and just pass 0 to the send uint256 receiverValue = relayer.quoteReceiverValue(
         targetChain,